ipld/specs/design/sorted-tree.md

 on particular **entries**.
 If we can find a way to consistently split on particular entries then we can avoid large mutations to the rest of the tree.

+## Chunker

+The chunker is a simple state machine.
+You feed the chunker unique identifiers for each entry.
+Each identifier must use derived from the entry, typically through a hashing function or from a digest already present in the entry.

+The chunker should break as consistently as possible while also protecting against various attacks (see below).

 ## First Tree: Sorted CID Set (Tail Chunker)

 ```ipldschema